cepinos/notes/README.md

 - Support Linux, OSX, and Windows.
 - Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
-- Generate ready for distribution installers of your app for all three operating systems.
+- Ready for distribution installers of your app for all three operating systems.

 NOT in the scope: